SpaceXpanse/SpeXID/doc/auth.md

 To verify credentials given by a username and password for a specific application, these steps have to be performed:

-1. The username must be a valid XAYA name and the application name must be valid (only alphanumeric characters, `.` and `/`).
+1. The username must be a valid SpaceXpanse name and the application name must be valid (only alphanumeric characters, `.` and `/`).
 2. It must be possible to [decode the password](#password) into a protocol buffer instance.